 The main point that should be noted is the fact that there is dust in the air, which is formed from powdered sand, earth and all other elements.
 The wind regularly blows this material away as part of the erosion process.
 Interestingly, it happens that sand from North Africa can even be found in Europe.

 Throughout history, for example, Rome, the capital of the former Roman Empire and now Italy has been subject to a process of constant reconstruction.
 The buildings were demolished, the material was used for other structures, and the foundations were either used for further construction or not.
 The left lower fragments were lost under the piling sand, earth and dust, and then were built up by other objects.
 Therefore, at present in Rome, at via Urbana, there is the Basilica of St. Pudenziana, under which the walls of Roman houses from the end of the Republic were discovered.

 It should be mentioned that instead of stone foundations, there are often holes in the posts or slots in the beams, which prove the existence of the building in the past.
 The wood itself decomposed in most cases and only under conditions of full vacuum could it survive to this day.

-It is similar with ancient objects – those abandoned or hidden are found at great depth.
+It is similar to ancient objects – those abandoned or hidden are found at great depth.
 For centuries, successive portions of dust are covered with artefacts that, for unsuspecting pedestrians, are deep under their feet.
 The awareness of how many monuments the earth still hides is beyond comprehension.